MicrosoftDocs/windows-dev-docs/windows-apps-src/controls-and-patterns/navigationview.md

 ## Overriding the default adaptive behavior

-The navigation view automatically changes its display mode based on the amount of screen space available to it.
+NavigationView automatically changes its display mode based on the amount of screen space available to it.

 > [!NOTE]
 NavigationView should serve as the root container of your app, this control is designed to span the full width and height of the app window.